moesio-f/.local-reverse-proxy/README.md

 ## Setup and Run

 - Obtain the initial certificates;
+  - You can run `docker compose run -it certbot sh` to create a temporary container and follow the documentation to generate certificates for your domain;
 - Configure environment variables in `common.env` and `sensitive.env`;
   - `common.env` requires `HTTP_PORT` (target HTTP port for NGINX), `HTTPS_PORT` (target HTTPS por for NGINX), `ACME_CHALLENGE` (path to ACME well-known);
   - `sensitive.env` requires `SERVER_NAME`, `CERT_PEM` (path), `CERT_KEY` (path), `PROXY_HOST` (actual server that provides the webserver functionality), `PROXY_PORT`;